ONSdigital/The-Train/README.md

 #### Pre-publish steps
 For scheduled publishes we execute the _begin_ and _commitManifest_ steps slightly _ahead_ of the publish time as a minor performance gain.
-When its time to execute the actual publish the transation exists so we only need to move the content to web box. **As previously mentioned this service is earmarked for depreication.
+When its time to execute the actual publish the transation exists so we only need to move the content to web box. **As previously mentioned this service is earmarked for deprecation.
 There are some fundamental issues and perfomance is one of them.**

 ## Getting started